Emmett Till childhood home now an official city landmark

 It was Preservation Chicago that spearheaded the years-long effort to save the building, and its director of community engagement, Mary Lu Seidel, who had immersed herself in Till’s life to draft all supportive documentation undergirding the ordinance, cried when Mayor Lori Lightfoot said, “Hearing no objections, so ordered,” and the ordinance passed.

-Another behind-the-scenes player in the effort was Jonathan Solomon, director of the department of architecture at the Art Institute of Chicago.
+Another behind-the-scenes player in the effort was Jonathan Solomon, Associate Professor in the department of architecture at the Art Institute of Chicago.